-Among these measures, the Prime Minister instructed the Minister of Public Safety and Emergency Preparedness and the Minister of Families, Children and Social Development to create a new, low-cost national flood insurance program to protect homeowners at high risk of flooding and without adequate insurance protection.
-As well, the Prime Minister asked that they develop a national action plan to assist homeowners with potential relocation for those at the highest risk of repeat flooding.
+This includes a commitment to create a new, low-cost national flood insurance program to protect homeowners at high risk of flooding and without adequate insurance protection, and the development of a national action plan to assist homeowners with potential relocation for those at the highest risk of repeat flooding.

 These undertakings are complex, and require a collaborative, multi-disciplinary approach involving federal, provincial and territorial government officials, the insurance industry and stakeholders and partners impacted or concerned by Canada’s growing vulnerability to flooding.

 The Government of Canada created the Task Force on Flood Insurance and Relocation with the mandate to explore solutions for low-cost flood insurance for residents of high-risk areas and consider strategic relocation in areas at the highest risk of recurrent flooding.
 This interdisciplinary taskforce brought together experts from across the country in both the public and private sectors.